coder210/joy/README.md

 # joy2d
-This an easy game framework.
+This is an easy 2d game framework.